Happy Can Already!

-Happy Can Already! (欢喜就好 (Hoaⁿ‑hí-tō-hó)) is a Singapore Chinese variety series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
-It stars Jack Neo, Mark Lee, Wang Lei, Benjamin Tan, Chua Lee Lian & Jaspers Lai as the casts of the series.
+Happy Can Already! (欢喜就好 (Hoaⁿ‑hí-tō-hó)) is a Singaporean Chinese variety series which is telecast on Singapore's free-to-air channel, Mediacorp Channel 8.
+It stars Jack Neo, Mark Lee, Wang Lei, Benjamin Josiah Tan, Chua Lee Lian, and Jaspers Lai as the casts of the series.
 Happy Can Already! aired from 2 December 2016 to 3 February 2017, every Friday from 12:00pm to 12:30pm.

 This was the first non-Mandarin Chinese variety show to be produced on Channel 8 after a 30-year hiatus.
 This series is primarily targeted at Singaporean elderly as most of them speak Chinese dialects at home.

 Plot

-Liang Xi Mei (Jack Neo) and friends will reprise their characters from Comedy Nite, giving viewers an update on their lives since they last appeared on screen in 2003.
-Liang Xi Mei laments that most of her friends are not around anymore.
-Her eldest son Robert (Mark Lee) is now married to Mary (Chua Lee Lian) and they have a daughter Ah Girl (Toh Xin Hui).
-Her second son Albert (Benjamin Tan) is now in university, and Lion King (Henry Thia) has a son called Merlion King (Jaspers Lai).
+Liang Xi Mei laments that most of her old friends are not around anymore.
+Her eldest son Robert is now married to Mary and they have a daughter named Ah Girl.
+Her second son Albert is now in university, and Lion King has a son called Merlion King, where his father Lion King has been thrown in prison for the time being.

 Each episode will start with a guest performance and interview, before proceeding to the skit segment.
 Performers in this program include veteran getai singers such as Liu Lingling and Hao Hao.
-The skit segments will not only revolve around the lives of Liang Xi Mei and friends, but will also feature cameo appearances by Aunty Lucy (Dennis Chew).
+The skit segments also feature cameo appearances by Aunty Lucy and others.